WarwickTechCrew/tc-website-wiki/wiki/07-case-studies/03-christmas-lights/index.md

 ## Video
-@Adam sorry I haven't written as much here, you might need to add some more stuff.

 To ensure the performances on stage were visible, live video transmission to the big screen and a YouTube livestream were set up.
 Video was mixed using an [ATEM Mini Extreme](https://www.blackmagicdesign.com/products/atemmini) from the FOH tent.